 Wandering Purple Jew plants will die back outdoors during the cold winter months.
 Fear not, if you plant correctly and help establish a good root system they will reappear come springtime.

 - Poke the ends of cuttings into fresh potting soil and keep the soilless mix moist for a few weeks.
 During the rooting process (rooting hormone is not needed), keep plants in partial shade.
 Once rooted, transfer them to pots and water as you would a mature plant.

-- Simply lay cuttings on the surface of moist potting mix.
-Press the joint of the cutting into the soil mix so that it makes good contact.
+- Simply lay cuttings on the surface of the moist potting mix.
+Press the cutting joint into the soil mix to make good contact.
 Roots will form at the joint.
 Once the plant becomes established, transfer it to its own pot with drainage holes.